amrtechguy/linux-sysadmin/notes/shell.md

 - What was the old physical `terminal`? and what was it used for?
 - What was the old physical `TTY (Teletypewriter)`? and what was it used for?
 - Does modern Linux include any old software from Unix?
-- Does the `terminal` or `tty` pass the commands directly to the shell?
+- Does the `Terminal` or `TTY` pass the commands directly to the shell?
+- Why does Linux suport multiple `TTYs`?